ghi-electronics/Documentation/software/tinyclr/tutorials/mqtt.md

     }
 }
 ```

 >[!NOTE]
-> MQTT driver in TinyCLR OS support client mode only.
+> The MQTT driver in TinyCLR OS supports client mode only.

 # Event Handler